 Could you have an alcohol use problem?

 Many people deny that they have a problem with alcohol.
-Do people around tell you there is a problem?
+Do the people around you tell you there's a problem?
 Does drinking affect your work or household chores?
-Then this may be indicative of severe addiction.
+These can be signs worth taking seriously.

 Alcohol self-assessment test

-The MAST (Michigan Alcohol Screening Test) was published by Selzer, M. L., Vanosdall, F. E., & Chapman, M. in 1971.
-Despite the creation date, the MAST remains one of the most accurate alcohol screening tests available.
-Some studies show that it has been successful in identifying dependent drinkers with up to 98% accuracy.
+The MAST was developed by Melvin Selzer and published in 1971.
+Despite its age, it remains one of the most validated alcohol screening tests available.
+Some studies show it has up to 98% sensitivity in identifying people with alcohol use disorder.

 Disclaimer

-Test is provided for educational and entertainment purposes only.
+This test is provided for educational purposes only.
 Note that the results of the MAST online test are not intended as an official diagnosis.
 An official alcohol use disorder diagnosis can only be made by a licensed professional.
+If you're concerned about your drinking, speaking with a healthcare provider is a good first step.

 1. Do you feel you are a normal drinker?